sergiooncode/javaTTT/README.md

 Implementation of Tic Tac Toe game in Java.

-To play clone the repository, change directory to javaTTT and run "java -jar javaTTT.jar".
+To play, clone the repository, change directory to javaTTT and run "java -jar javaTTT.jar".